lecode-official/deepl-dotnet/documentation/documentation.md

 ![DeepL.NET Logo](https://github.com/lecode-official/deepl-dotnet/blob/master/documentation/images/banner.png "DeepL.NET Logo")

 Welcome to the documentation of DeepL.NET.
 DeepL.NET is a C# library for accessing the DeepL translation REST API.
-Please note that DeepL.NET only support v2 of the API, as v1 is now a deprecated.
-In oder to use DeepL.NET you need to have a [DeepL API subscription](https://www.deepl.com/pro.html#developer).
+Please note that DeepL.NET only supports v2 of the API, as v1 is deprecated.
+In order to use DeepL.NET you need to have a [DeepL API subscription](https://www.deepl.com/pro.html#developer).
 For further information about the DeepL API, please refer to the [official documentation](https://www.deepl.com/docs-api/introduction/).

 ## Installation